 - Start lacing.

 Look Out Kindergarten, Here I Come by Nancy Carlson did not live up to my expectations.
-It was written in 1999 but the information seems out dated, the little mouse in the story is entering kindergarten but is still unsure of his ABCs and could only count to 10.
+It was written in 1999 but the information seems outdated, the little mouse in the story is entering kindergarten but is still unsure of his ABCs and could only count to 10.
 I know this seems like a minute detail but it bugs me because most kids entering kindergarten are well aware of the alphabet and can count past 10 with ease.
-I felt like it covered the basics about what a child can expect but it doesn’t go into any depth and I doubt it would ease any anxiety or fulfill any honest curiosity.
+It felt like it covered the basics about what a child can expect but it doesn’t go into any depth.
+I doubt it would ease any anxiety or fulfill any honest curiosity.
 I hate giving bad reviews but I just don’t like this book.

 Miss Mingo and the First Day of School by Jamie Harper is a delightful book.
 Miss Mingo is a flamingo and teacher who wants to know about her students on the first day of school.
-She starts the exercise by sharing some fun facts about being a flamingo , like why she is pink, and before you know it the whole class of different animals are sharing.
-This book not only shows kids that it’s okay to share about themselves but it is full of fun facts about animals in the fine print.
+She starts the exercise by sharing some fun facts about being a flamingo, like why she is pink, and before you know it the whole class of different animals are sharing.
+First, this book shows kids that it’s okay to share about themselves.
+It is also full of fun facts about animals in the fine print.
 I learned something I never knew about a Narwhal!
 It is a bit long for a toddler but each page highlights new animals and it’s easy to skip a few for those that aren’t ready for a book of this length.
 This is going on my buy list!

-The Kissing Hand by Audry Penn is an absolute favorite .
+The Kissing Hand by Audry Penn is an absolute favorite.
 Chester is a raccoon who like most of us doesn’t like change.
-In his case it’s starting school.
+In his case, it’s starting school.
 He wants to stay home with his mama and play with the friends he already has instead of going to school away from her and his friends.
-So his mama explains to him the magic of the kissing hand .
-The real magic is the message that we have to do things that scare us sometimes but that the love of our family is always with us to help us through.
+So his mama explains to him the magic of the kissing hand.
+The real magic is the message that sometimes we have to do things that scare us.
+But the love of our family is always with us to help us through.
 Go get this book.